keptn/keptn.github.io/content/docs/0.8.x/integrations/migrate_from_070_to_080/index.md

 }
 ```

-*Note*: The full source code of those example is available in our [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go).
+*Note*: The full source code of those examples is available in our [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go).

 ### Fetching (required) resources